oracle-livelabs/database/23cfree/json-collections/json-collections.md

     username: hol23c
     password: <new_password>
     ```

 	![User Sign In](./images/ords-sign-in.png)

 4. On the homepage, click the JSON tile under Development.
+You can ignore the guided tours when they pop up.

 	![Homepage Development JSON](./images/homepage-json.png)

 5. To create a collection, click **Create Collection**.